-mabl Link connects to the mabl cloud over a TLS encrypted TCP connection (
+mabl Link connects to the mabl cloud over a TLS encrypted websocket connection (

 <agent-host> is dynamically generated based on your workspace and agent name.
-To orchestrate the connection process and provisioning, as well as install automatic updates, mabl Link will connect to the mabl APIs (
+To orchestrate the connection process and provisioning, as well as install automatic updates, mabl Link will also connect to the mabl APIs (

 See Secure tunneling with mabl Link for a detailed description of the architecture.